fkoehler42/override/level01/walkthrough.md

 Looking closely to the code tell us that finding the password won't help us!
 It doesn't call any `system` function for example.
 Thus, we have to provide our shellcode.

-After several tests, we can find that the password field segfault with an offset of `80` (thanks to this [website](http://projects.jason-rush.com/tools/buffer-overflow-eip-offset-string-generator/)).
+After several tests, we can find that we reach the EIP with an offset of `80` (thanks to this [website](http://projects.jason-rush.com/tools/buffer-overflow-eip-offset-string-generator/)).
 In order to store our shellcode, we can use environment variables.
 We have all the keys to exploit this level, let's go!